rameshKrSah/rameshKrSah.website.old/_posts/2020-03-20-Aversarial Transferability in Wearable Sensor Systems.md

 	Figures 2 and 3 show the misclassification rate and the success rate of untargeted and targeted (with target class sitting) adversarial examples computed using the DNN model for all the different classifiers.
 As we can confirm, the transferability of both untargeted and targeted adversarial examples are excellent in this scenario.
-Also
-	- FGSM: Fast Gradient Sign Method
-	- BIM: Basic Iterative Method
-	- MIM: Moment Iterative Method
-	- SMM: Saliency Map Method
-	- CW: Carlini Wagner
-	are the different attack methods we have used in our work.
-You can find more details about them in the paper.

 <p align="center">
   <img src="../assets/images/transferability/ms_rate_untar_model_trans.png" alt="Model Untargeted Results" style="width:80%"/>